otago/autocomplete-suggest-field/readme.md

-# An ajax based autocomplete suggestion field for SilverStripe 4.\* or 3.\*
+# An ajax based autocomplete suggestion field for SilverStripe

 Use the 3.0 version for SilverStripe 3.\*, and the 4.0 version for SilverStripe 4.\*

-**Allows the user to select from a list of options while typing.
-Some handy use cases would be; selecting a CSS class from a large list, selecting a user from a remote API, or selecting a SilverStripe member when you have thousands of members.**
+**Allows the user to select from a list of options while typing.** Some handy use cases would be; selecting a CSS class from a large list, selecting a user from a remote API, or selecting a SilverStripe member when you have thousands of members.

 ![When you start typing, suggestions will appear](docs/1.png)